Safer walking, wheeling and cycling between Cambridge and the western villages of Comberton, Hardwick, Coton.

 The Adams Road section of the Comberton Greenway runs from Grange Road to Wilberforce Road junction.
 Already used by up to 3,000 cyclists daily, Adams Road will become England’s first Cycle Street.

-Following completion of our works, a limited number or marked parking bays will be installed.
+Following completion of our works, a limited number of marked parking bays will be installed.
 These bays will likely be included as part of the ‘Wilberforce areas residents'’ parking scheme.
-For more information about this scheme, please visit the project page.
+For more information about this scheme, please visit our project page.

 The works on Adams Road will involve altering the existing road layout by widening both sides of the footways to ensure there is appropriate room for pedestrians.
 As part of the new layout, cyclists will have priority over motor vehicles.
 All footways and the entire road will be resurfaced with planting areas along the road’s edge and the required drainage added.